tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 :samp:`TYPEOF({expression})`

-Return the :ref:`data type <sql_column_def_data_type>` of the expression, or, if expression is the name of a column defined as SCALAR, return 'scalar', or, if expression is NULL, return 'NULL'.
+Return 'NULL' if the expression is NULL, or return 'scalar' if the expression is the name of a column defined as SCALAR, or return the :ref:`data type <sql_column_def_data_type>` of the expression.

 Examples: